+Schema Component Constraint: Unique Particle Attribution

+A DFDL processor MUST implement the Schema Component Constraint: Unique Particle Attribution defined in XML Schema Part 1: Structures [XSDLV1] that applies to the DFDL schema subset.

+Two elements overlap if

+They are both element declaration particles whose declarations have the same name and target namespace.

+A content model will violate the unique attribution constraint if it contains two particles which overlap and which either

+Are both in the particles of a choice group

+Or

+Either may validate adjacent information items and the first has xs:minOccurs less than xs:maxOccurs.

-Processing Errors:
+Processing Errors

 If a DFDL schema contains no schema definition errors, then there is the additional possibility that when processing data using a DFDL schema, the data do not conform to the format described by the schema.
 This is known as a processing error.
 Processing errors can be suppressed by a point of uncertainty.
 See section 9.1.1 Resolving Points of Uncertainty.